jhongover9000/intro2im/November24/README.md

 ![](flappybirdpic.jpg)

 So that's the game.
 What I made ended up being really similar (because I got my hands on the image assets, yay!).
+It has almost all the same stuff (minus a pause button and those medal things).
+Instead of tapping, I changed it to a button.
+You press to start, press while playing, and press to restart if you lose.

 ![](IM_Assignment10_Pic.jpg)
 ![](IM_Assignment10_Screenshot1.png)